Duluth Freezers: 1887 Ake death

 Om May 11, 1887, after playing a game in La Crosse, Wisconsin, a boating accident on the Mississippi River claimed the life of Duluth player John Ake.
-Ake's Duluth teammates Billy Earle and Bill Barnes were with Ake on a boat that capsized.
-Acke, Barnes and Billy were paddling in a rowboat on the river near Barron's Island.
-Just after 8 pm, with the three teammates 200 yards from the shore, a passing steamboat created a wake and overturned their boat, leaving the three clinging to the boat.
-Barnes and Earle were eventually able to swim to shore.
-Ake did not know how to swim and hoisted himself onto the overturned boat.
+Ake and Duluth teammates Billy Earle and Bill Barnes were on a boat that capsized.
+Acke, Barnes, and Earle were paddling in a rowboat on the river near Barron's Island.
+Just after 8 pm, with the three teammates 200 yards from the shore, a passing steamboat created a wake and overturned their boat, leaving the three clinging to it.
+Barnes and Earle were eventually able to swim to shore; Ake did not know how to swim, and hoisted himself onto the overturned boat.
 Ake then attempted to swim the shore before Barnes and Earle could secure a rescue skiff, but after a couple strokes, Acke began to shout for help before slipping under the water.

-A half century later, another tragedy occurred with a Duluth minor league team.
-In 1948, there was a tragic bus accident that killed six members of the Duluth Dukes.

 1891 Western Association

-In 1891, the Duluth "Whalebacks" played a partial season as members of the eight-team Western Association.
-On June 16, 1891, the St. Paul Apostles with a record of 17–34, moved to Duluth.
+In 1891, the Duluth "Whalebacks" played a partial season as members of the eight-team Western Association; on June 16, the St. Paul Apostles, with a record of 17–34, moved to Duluth.
 After compiling a 22–27 record while based in Duluth, the St. Paul Apostles/Duluth Whalebacks ended the 1891 season with an overall record of 39–61, placing fifth in the Western Association.
 Bill Watkins and the returning Jay Anderson served as managers.
 The team finished in fifth place after the Lincoln Rustlers and Minneapolis Millers folded during the season and the Milwaukee Brewers left the league in August to join the American Association.
 The Sioux City Cornhuskers won the league title with a 66–57 record, finishing 13.5 games ahead of Duluth.
 The Denver Mountaineers, Kansas City Blues and Omaha Lambs teams also played with Duluth in the league.
 The Western Association did not return to play in 1892.

 Duluth next hosted minor league play in 1902 when the Duluth Cardinals began the franchise's tenure as members of the Northern League.

 Today, the amateur Duluth Huskies play collegiate summer baseball as members of the Northwoods League.